zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   Create a new trigger that connects to Office 365 Outlook, watching for any that is of high importance and have an attachment
+-   Create a new trigger that connects to Office 365 Outlook.
+Watch for any that is of high importance and have an attachment.

 -   Execute a push notification if an email with the preferred criteria arrives in the user's inbox.
-Make sure that the subject is part of the notification title
+Make sure that the subject is part of the notification title.

 #### Exit criteria